Dreambound

 What are the requirements to be a home health aide in Kentucky?

-To become a Home Health Aide (HHA) in Kentucky, you must complete a state-approved training program that includes at least 75 hours of classroom instruction and 16 hours of supervised practical training.
-You also need to pass a competency evaluation, undergo a criminal background check, and be free from communicable diseases.
-While a high school diploma is not mandatory, it is preferred by most employers.
+To become a Home Health Aide (HHA) in Kentucky, you must complete a state-approved training program with at least 75 hours of classroom instruction and 16 hours of practical training.
+You'll need to pass a competency evaluation, undergo a criminal background check, and be free from communicable diseases.
+While a high school diploma isn't required, it is preferred by most employers.

 How long does it take to become a home health aide in Kentucky?